-What Is Quora & Why Should You Care?
+What Is Quora & How It Works

 Competitors simply cannot compete against that.

-But to get to that point a business needs to get the word out.
+But to get to that point, a business needs to get the word out.

 Many of the biggest success stories owe their popularity to friend-to-friend recommendations.

-That’s an aspect of online marketing that gets lost when the focus is exclusively on ranking for Google.
+That’s an aspect of online marketing that gets lost when focusing exclusively on ranking for Google.

-Google tends to rank web pages that users expect to see.
+Google tends to rank webpages that users expect to see.

-So if a business is suddenly successful and consumers are sending signals that a site is popular for a certain product or service, Google is going to want to show that site.
+So if a business is suddenly successful and consumers are sending signals that a site is popular for a certain product or service, Google will want to show that site.

-The reason is that Google has always been about showing users the most authoritative site for any particular search query.
+The reason is that Google has always shown users the most authoritative site for any particular search query.

 But you can’t become popular if nobody’s heard of you.

-Quora can be the first step in building that kind of word of mouth popularity.
+Quora can be the first step in building that kind of word-of-mouth popularity.

-Former Googler Matt Cutts, who used to head the spam-fighting team at Google and now works for the United States Digital Service, is a member of Quora and has answered questions related to his new field in government service.
+Former Googler Matt Cutts, who used to head the spam-fighting team at Google and most recently formerly worked for the United States Digital Service, is a member of Quora and has answered questions related to his new field in government service.

-Build Goodwill on Quora
+Build Goodwill On Quora

-Speaking of Matt Cutts, he is the model of someone building goodwill and word of mouth by participating in a community in an authentic manner that was helpful.
+Speaking of Cutts, he is the model of someone building goodwill and word of mouth by participating in a community in an authentic manner that was helpful.

 “I had read a book called The Cluetrain Manifesto that included a story of an employee at United Airlines answering questions and helping people.
 Later I saw a few people